OwenOsmera/Moon_Simulation_VR/README.md

 - [3D Resources](https://science.nasa.gov/3d-resources/)

-NASA has some really good space resources that I will be unsing to help with the emmsion of the simulation.
+NASA has some really good space resources that I will be using to help with the emission of the simulation.

 - [Discover Top Free Assets on Unity’s Asset Store](https://assetstore.unity.com/top-assets/top-free)